-ALTERNATIVE TREATMENT
+ALTERNATIVE TREATMENTS

-Alternative forms of management include not treating the skin with dermabrasion or the use of medications.
-Improvement of skin lesions and skin wrinkles may be accomplished by other treatments such as chemical skin-peeling, laser treatment, or surgery to tighten loose skin.
-Risks and potential complications are associated with alternative forms of treatment.
+Alternative forms of management consist of not treating the laxness in the face and neck region with a facelift (rhytidectomy).
+Improvement of skin laxity, skin wrinkles and fatty deposits may be attempted by other treatments or surgery such as laser resurfacing, chemical face peels or liposuction.
+Risks and potential complications are also associated with alternative surgical forms of treatment.